 As a driver, before you jumped behind any vehicle to drive, it’s your responsibility to know the traffic laws of the country you are driving in.
 Understanding the speed limit is about as basic as knowing if to drive on the right side of the lane or the left.
-The good thing is that, in almost all the roads in Iceland, there are ample signs with the speed limits.
-These are internationally acceptable signs just like you have it in any European country.
+The good thing is that, on almost all the roads in Iceland, there are ample signs with the speed limits.
+These are internationally acceptable signs just like you have in any European country.

 If you are caught violating the speed limit – Either:

 1. Mobile radar detects your speed and you are intercepted by the police in such cases, you are asked to pay immediately and might likely get a discount (25% discount if you pay it within two weeks) OR

 2. Your car is captured by a speeding camera - In this case, the Icelandic police will trace the speeding car to the car rental company and subsequently send a mail requesting information on the offending car.
 The car hire agency is required by law to send this information back to the police.
 The speeding ticket is then charged to your credit card by the booking agent.

 Are there cameras in the remote countryside of Iceland?

 There are speed cameras all over the country.
 However, most of the speeding cameras are located in the south part of Iceland which has fewer police patrols.
 Just like there are speed cameras, there are also mobile cameras in cars.
 So do not assume that the countryside is not well covered with speed cameras.
 The speed cameras are of multi-national standard and are the same found all over Europe and the UK.

 Fines for speeding in Iceland - Are they too expensive?

 There are varying opinions based on the speed fines in Iceland.
 While some tourists view it as very high, there are others who believe the fines are the same as every other country in Europe.